thenumbernine/Tensor/README.md

 	- then maybe see how it can be merged with read and write iterator? maybe?  btw write iterator is just a range iterator over the sequence `count<0>...count<numNestings-1>` with a different lookup
 	- so make a generic multi-dim iterator that acts on `index_sequence`. then use it with read and write iters.

-- `contractN` for contracting multiple indexes at once
-- rank-n interior aka contract-n-times on neighboring indexes? technically an 'interior' product is one that does contract n-indexes depending on the rank of the vector that the form is being applied to. well typicall the ranks match, but in a few texts a partial-inner is allowed, where the vector rank is <= the form rank.

 - TODO in C++23 operator[] can be variadic. so once C++23 comes around, I'm getting rid of all Accessors and only allowing exact references into tensors using [] or (). in fact, why don't I just do that now?